 Making that space can be hard to do when you are tired, angry or overwhelmed.
 When you are able to calm down, offer the opportunity to be heard.
 This helps to deepen your relationship, even if the child declines.
 “You wanted to tell me what happened today, but I was too busy to listen.
 I have time now, if you’d like to tell me.”

-“Forget about dating, just keep those grades up.”
+“Forget about dating, concentrate on your job.”)
 Give the child a chance to gain a sense of mastery by trying out his own solutions.

 Read the 20-page series “Helping Children Cope…” which includes this page.
 Download the free PDF to read, print, and distribute.